Starting Therapy

 -

-No. Most people come to therapy knowing something isn’t working, but without a clear sense of how to name it or which type of therapy might help.
-That’s not something you need to have worked out in advance.
+No. Most people come to therapy knowing that something isn't working, but without a clear understanding of why, what needs to change, or what type of therapy might help.
+That's completely normal.

 Finding the Right Therapist